AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 selectable.select(range.firstSelected, range.lastSelected, "year", 2);
 ```

-The iterator is used to display the information about the grouped data falling into the range of points shown on the chart:
+The iterator is used to display information about the grouped data falling into the range of points shown on the chart:

 {sample}WD\_Table\_Data\_12{sample}